 Keith has always hated the idea of working in a job where he does the same tasks every day.
 So when he found an opening for the Bank team at UHBW, he leapt at the opportunity to discover a job that was truly flexible.

-Keith was delighted to find that his role at UH Bristol really could be as varied as he wanted it to be.
+Keith was delighted to find that his role at UH Bristol and Weston really could be as varied as he wanted it to be.
 Not only does Keith enjoy being able to mix up the times of day he works, but also which part of the hospital he works in.

 Now Keith loves to spread his hours across a number of departements from up in HR to working on the wards, giving him the opportunity to try his hand at new tasks and work with different people every day.